Adv-R-Programming/Adv-R-Reader/content/_index.en.markdown

    <td style="text-align:left;"> <ol>
 <li><a href="https://rafalab.github.io/dsbook/web-scraping.html">Irizarry, R. A. (2022).
 Chapter 24 Web scraping.
 In Introduction to Data Science.</a></li>
 <li>
-<a href="http://www.sfu.ca/%7Epalys/Zimmer-2010-EthicsOfResearchFromFacebook.pdf">Zimmer, M. (2010). &lt;93&gt;But the data is already public&lt;94&gt;: On the ethics of research in Facebook.
-Ethics and Information Technology, 12(4), 313&lt;96&gt;325.</a>
+<a href="http://www.sfu.ca/%7Epalys/Zimmer-2010-EthicsOfResearchFromFacebook.pdf">Zimmer, M. (2010).
+But the data is already public: On the ethics of research in Facebook.
+Ethics and Information Technology, 12(4), 313-325.</a>
 </li>
 </ol> </td>
    <td style="text-align:left;">  </td>